WardWizard Innovations sales jump over 13-fold in Feb | Business

 ''The overwhelming response across the country has helped us in achieving a new sales record in February,'' WardWizard Innovations and Mobility COO Sheetal Bhalerao said in a statement.

-As the fastest-growing EV brand, the company is focused on bringing advanced products and expanding the touchpoints to strengthen its market presence, he added.
+As the fastest-growing EV brand, the company is focused on bringing advanced products and expanding the touchpoints to strengthen its market presence, she added.

 The company currently has established its footprint in over 25 major cities in the country.